7. Multidimensional numeric data at a glance#

 Play around with different colour palettes.
 However, be wary that every 1 in 12 men (8%) and 1 in 200 women (0.5%) have colour vision deficiencies, especially in the red-green or blue-yellow spectrum.
 For this reason, some diverging colour maps might be worse than others.

-A piece of paper is two-dimensional.
-We only have height and width.
-Looking around us, we also understand the notion of depth.
+A piece of paper is two-dimensional: it only has height and width.
+By looking around, we also perceive the notion of depth.
 So far so good.
-But when the case of more-dimensional data is concerned, well, suffice it to say that we are three-dimensional creatures and any attempts towards visualising them will simply not work, don’t even trip.
+But with more-dimensional data, well, suffice it to say that we are three-dimensional creatures and any attempts towards visualising them will simply not work, don’t even trip.

 Note

 Linear and nonlinear dimensionality reduction techniques can be applied to visualise some aspects of high-dimensional data in the form of 2D (or 3D) plots.
-In particular, the principal component analysis (PCA) finds an interesting angle from which looking at the data might be worth considering; see Section 9.3.
+In particular, the principal component analysis (PCA; Section 9.3) finds a potentially noteworthy angle from which we can try to look at the data.

-We may also try depicting all pairs of selected variables in the form of a scatter plot matrix; see Figure 7.4.
+We can also try depicting all pairs of selected variables in the form of a scatter plot matrix.

 def pairplot(X, labels, bins=21, alpha=0.1):